An open-source heuristic to reboot 2D nesting research: State of 2D irregular strip packing

 \subsection{Open source}

 Solid, robust and publicly available implementations to solve the 2DISPP are scarce.
 A notable exception is a tree-search heuristic by \citet{fontan}.
-This heuristic has a unique approach to handling the geometric challenge which involves decomposing shapes into trapezoids.
-Despite representing a valuable open-source contribution, \citet{fontan}'s method is unrelated to the iterative-improvement methods and cannot consistently compete with the academic SotA.
+This heuristic has a unique approach to handling the geometric challenge that involves decomposing shapes into trapezoids.
+Despite representing a valuable open-source contribution, \citet{fontan}'s method is unrelated to the iterative-improvement methods and cannot consistently compete with the academic state of the art.